 What is it?

-The leaves of the very familiar kitchen herb, Basil, without which any good pesto or pasta sauce would be mere shadows of their proper selves There are many strains of Basil around the world but their similarities far outweigh their differences.
+The leaves of the very familiar kitchen herb, Basil, without which any good pesto or pasta sauce would be mere shadows of their rightful selves!
+There are many strains of Basil around the world, over 150, with many similarities,including they are all highly aromatic and beneficial on a number of levels!

 How has it been used?